ChaebinIm/KSIF_QVI_2020/README.md

 ###### Here, the sharpe ratio is the "reward" in reinforcement learning.
 Yeah, it can be hard to understand.
 Now, I want to talk about the reinforcement learning application into this algorithm

 #### Reinforcement Learning
+###### In this model, the reinforcement learning algorithm, policy gradient, is used. simply introducing, it is just updating the policy to get the optimal return(cumulative sum of rewards).
+Here is the list of application of policy gradient algorithm in this model.
+- Environment : Historical data
+- State : market data during randomly selected period
+- Policy : TE & CAAN network
+- Reward : Shapre ratio of the portfolio in the period(state)

+###### The Reinforcement learning algorithm training process is really simple.
+1. By environment, get a state.
+2. With the state, the policy is processed.
+In the process, TE & CAAN network is used.
+In my model, the period length is 12month(monthly data).
+So, the process must be used 12 times.
+3. After 12 times(months), you can get the reward(sharpe ratio of the model's portfolio).
+4. The model is trained to maximize the reward(sharpe ratio).

+###### With the process above, you can construct the model infrastructure.
+It's the end.
+Really simple.